Installing Cilium

 configMap: cni-configuration

-# VPC-CNI will automatically configure Pod routes, Cilium does not need to configure
+# VPC-CNI will automatically configure Pod routing, cilium doesn't need to configure it

 externalRouting: true